harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-10-making-an-even-more-useful-covid-19-tracker-with-node-js.md

 **Note:** A word of warning.
 If you haven't discovered it yet, Pug uses semantic white space.
 Languages such as [Python](https://www.python.org/) and [CoffeeScript](https://coffeescript.org/) also follow this pattern.
 In these languages indention is of extreme importance.
 When a line is indented more than a previous line, it implies a parent/child relationship.

-Some developers love using indention to describe relationships between objects, and [others feel it is harmful](https://wiki.c2.com/?SyntacticallySignificantWhitespaceConsideredHarmful).
+Some developers love using indention to describe relationships between objects.
+[Others feel it is harmful](https://wiki.c2.com/?SyntacticallySignificantWhitespaceConsideredHarmful).

 Here is an example to illustrate the parent/child concept::